Baccalaureate (BA) in Anthropology

 Students can choose from a variety of courses listed under the designators (ANP), Biological Anthropology, as well as (ANT), Cultural Anthropology and Archaeology.
 The listing for the upcoming semester can be found on the web page of the University Registrar.

-For the Spring 2019 Course Schedule, click here.
+For the Fall 2019 Course Schedule, click here.

-For the Spring 2019 Permission Request Form, click here.
+For the Fall 2019 Permission Request Form, click here.

 Course announcements for Spring 2019: Origins of Art.